intesso/connect-livereload/README.md

 please see the [examples](https://github.com/intesso/connect-livereload/tree/master/examples) for the app and Grunt configuration.

+###note
-	note: if you add this middleware before the static middleware, it will lead to problems.
+if you add this middleware before the static middleware, it will lead to problems.
 If you can't avoid that for some reason, you have to add all of the static file extensions to the `excludeList: ['.css', '.js', '.ico', '.png', 'ect...']`

 alternative
 ===========